gitter-lab/pria_lifechem/virtual_screening/models/README.md

 ## Helper Files

-`CallBacks.py`: keras callback functions for early stopping.
++ `CallBacks.py`: keras callback functions for early stopping.
 Used in neural network models.

-`cross_validation.py`: Helper class for running neural network models in the cross-validation stage.
++ `cross_validation.py`: General API to run neural network and random forest models.

 ## Note
 All imeplementations are intended to run on [HTCondor](http://research.cs.wisc.edu/htcondor/manual/).